hapticPaper/helloFlask/README.md

 `python app.py`

-You can see the app running live at https://rusty-flask.herokuapp.com/
+You can see the site running live at https://rusty-flask.herokuapp.com/